thiago-godoy/octopush/README.md

 Installation
 ------------
 Octopush is built on PHP and MySQL.
-Its Php dependencies are managed with composer but there are some components that should be installed manually:
+Its PHP dependencies are managed with composer but there are some components that should be installed manually:

 * PHP 5.3
 * php5-mysql